-I discovered live coding on Twitch for the first time in June 2020.
-I was hooked on the huge sense of community, the opportunities to learn, and the way in which the platform increases access to and engagement in science and technology content across the world.
+I discovered live coding on Twitch for the first time in mid June 2020.
+I was instantly hooked on the huge sense of community, the opportunities to learn, and the way in which the platform increases access to and engagement in science and technology content across the world.

 For anyone who's thinking about getting started with streaming live coding, here's six valuable lessons I learned in my first six weeks on Twitch, and hopefully it makes you a little less hesitant about going live yourself.